tanseersaji/hashnode_blogs/ck4o6z62s005uz1s1zi1ldo6f.md

 Thanks

+### Further Read
-Further Read:  The Six Commandments of Good Code: Write Code That Stands the Test of Time [https://www.toptal.com/software/six-commandments-of-good-code]
+1. The Six Commandments of Good Code: Write Code That Stands the Test of Time [https://www.toptal.com/software/six-commandments-of-good-code]